Module 6.3: Security Assessments

 etcddatastore to dump all cluster secrets

-War Story: The SSRF and the Overprivileged Role In the 2019 Capital One breach, an attacker exploited a Server-Side Request Forgery (SSRF) vulnerability in a web application.
-The app was running with an overprivileged IAM role (the cloud equivalent of a Kubernetes ServiceAccount).
-The attacker used the SSRF to query the cloud metadata service, stole the role’s credentials, and synced massive amounts of data from S3.
-The Lesson: Initial access (SSRF) combined with an overprivileged identity (blast radius) equals a catastrophic breach.
-Lateral movement and privilege escalation paths are critical to map out.
+War Story: In the 2019 Capital One breach, an attacker exploited a Server-Side Request Forgery vulnerability in a web application.
+The app was running with an overprivileged IAM role, which is the cloud equivalent of giving a Kubernetes workload more ServiceAccount authority than it needs.
+The attacker used the SSRF to query the cloud metadata service, stole the role’s credentials, and synced large amounts of data from S3.
+The Kubernetes lesson is direct: initial access plus overprivileged workload identity creates a blast radius that application firewalls alone cannot contain.

-Section titled “Penetration Testing”If threat modeling is reviewing the blueprints, penetration testing is hiring a professional locksmith to break into your own building.
+Section titled “Penetration Testing and Security Audits”If threat modeling is reviewing the blueprints, penetration testing is hiring a professional locksmith to break into your own building.
 It involves active exploitation attempts to simulate a real attacker.
+In Kubernetes, a penetration test should have a clear scope because reckless testing can disrupt shared control planes, managed provider infrastructure, or production workloads.
+The goal is not to run every aggressive tool and see what breaks.
+The goal is to prove or disprove specific attack paths under agreed rules of engagement.

 Kubernetes Penetration Testing Scope